Iowa City's John Moss won the super stock main event at the Mahaska County Fairgrounds in Oskaloosa. - Beetle Bailey Photo

 Oskaloosa, Iowa (May 10, 1972) – John Moss of Iowa City was the victor at the Southern Iowa Speedway on Wednesday night.
-A record breaking field of car was on hand as 72 cars participated in the evening’s events before a capacity crowd of enthusiastic fans.
+A record-breaking field of car was on hand as 72 cars participated in the evening’s events before a capacity crowd of enthusiastic fans.
 Because of the great crowd, the driver’s payoff, originally set at $3,000, was raised to $3,585.

-“Big” John grabbed the lead at the drop of the green and held on the entire race for the feature win in the upper stock division.
+“Big” John grabbed the lead at the drop of the green and held on the entire race for the feature win in the super stock division.
 Moss had a fair size lead on the rest of the 20-car field when the checkers came out.

 At the initial start Moss did not have the lead as newcomer Jim Gerber of Long Grove jumped in front only to have that nullified by a red flag when four cars had a mix-up between turns three and four.